Student Government President Mitchell Rosenberg vetoed a bill May 15 that student government senate had approved May 8 to oppose anti-Semitism.

 At the discussion, Newman said that the school needs to condemn all forms of racism and bigotry.

 “This bill is just focusing on anti-Semitism,” Newman said.
-“I hope that Black Student Union can come and do a bill on racism, and Muslim Student Association can come and do a bill on Islamophobia and things like that, because I think all these different minority groups have different forms of bigotry towards them.”
+“I hope that Black Student Union can come and do a bill on racism, and Muslim Student Association can come and do a bill on Islamophobia and things like that, because I think all these different minority groups have different forms of bigotry toward them.”

 Spencer Kaseff, a sophomore television writing and production major who attended the discussion, said that she doesn’t think there is a need for the bill to be passed right now.